SiliconLabs/wiseconnect/examples/snippets/wlan/data_transfer/readme.md

 ### TCP RX

 To use TCP RX, configure the SiWx91x device client interface as TCP server and start a TCP client on the remote PC.
-The Iperf command to start the TCP client on remote PC:
+The iPerf command to start the TCP client on remote PC:

 > `C:\> iperf.exe -c <Module_IP> -p <module_PORT> -i 1 -t <time interval in sec>`
   >